groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-excel-spreadsheets/adjust-text-overflow-in-cells.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-This article explains how to adjust text-overflow in cells when viewing Spreadsheets with [GroupDocs.Viewer](https://products.groupdocs.com/viewer) within you Java applications.
+This article explains how to adjust text-overflow in cells when viewing Spreadsheets with [GroupDocs.Viewer](https://products.groupdocs.com/viewer) within your Java applications.

 ## Introduction